 Wedding Sparkler Exit Guide: Safety, Timing, and Logistics

 The sparkler exit is one of the most photographed moments at modern weddings — a tunnel of golden light framing the couple as they leave the reception.
 When executed well, it creates a dramatic, joyful end to the night that photographs and films exceptionally.
 When executed poorly, it is a chaotic few minutes of burned fingers, unlit sparklers, and missed photo opportunities.
+The difference between these outcomes is rarely spontaneity versus planning — it is almost always about the specific logistical details that most couples overlook until the moment arrives.

 Step-by-Step Guide